Build a Stronger Relationship With Your Teen By Doing Something Together

 • Build real confidence

-• Lead, decide, and take ownership
+• Lead and take ownership

 For Parents